fatalglitch/docker-nzbdrone/README.md

 ## Description:

-This is a Dockerfile for "NzbDrone" - (http://http://nzbdrone.com/) Specifically for use within an unRAID environment.
+This is a Dockerfile for "NzbDrone" - (http://http://nzbdrone.com/) The resulting container uses supervisor in order to restart nzbdrone after an upgrade has occur.
+Specifically for use within an unRAID environment.

 ## Build from docker file: